franciscobmacedo/bereal-telegram-bot/README.md

 ## To use it in your chat

-This is currently running live so you can just add `@BeRealEverydayBot` to your chat and it will remind you to share a picture at a random time everyday.
+[comment]: This is currently running live so you can just add `@BeRealEverydayBot` to your chat and it will remind you to share a picture at a random time everyday.
+:warning: This is currently not running live.

 ## For development